patched-codes/patchwork/patchwork/patchflows/GenerateREADME/README.md

 You can also use llama.cpp to run inference on CPU locally.
 Just install the [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) package and run their OpenAI compatible web server as described [here](https://github.com/abetlen/llama-cpp-python) with the command:

-`python3 -m llama_cpp.server --hf_model_repo_id TheBloke/deepseek-coder-6.7B-instruct-GGUF --model 'deepseek-coder-6.7b-instruct.Q4_0.gguf'`
+`python3 -m llama_cpp.server --hf_model_repo_id TheBloke/deepseek-coder-6.7B-instruct-GGUF --model 'deepseek-coder-6.7b-instruct.Q4_K_M.gguf' --chat_format chatml`

 Once the local server is running you can set: